Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 • Hierarchy of needs.

 Note that this is by far not the complete list.
-When researching, you should think of every detail that can impact the journey and lead you to priceless insights.
+When researching, you should consider every detail that can impact the journey and lead you to priceless insights.

 Sources of data